 The symptoms of lactic acidosis are often subtle and non-specific.
 They include malaise, muscle aches (myalgia), difficulty breathing, increasing sleepiness (somnolence), and non-specific abdominal distress.
-IF YOU EXPERIENCE THESE SYMPTOMS, CONTACT DOCTOR MORRIS IMMEDIATELY.
+IF YOU EXPERIENCE THESE SYMPTOMS, CONTACT THE OFFICE IMMEDIATELY.

 Because of the risk of lactic acidosis, you should not take Glucophage if: